Pavankumar781/ait-620/final/README.md

 Key Actions:
 - Actual vs. Predicted Analysis: Generated a regression plot to visualize the residuals.
 The tight grouping of data points around the $y=x$ identity line confirms a strong correlation ($R^2=0.69$) and low variance in errors.
 - Climate Sensitivity Simulation: Conducted a "What-If" test by simulating a significant drop in ocean pH (Acidification).
-- Findings: The model predicted a correlated rise in Sea Surface Temperature of approximately 1.18°C.Conclusion: This demonstrates that the model has successfully learned the complex relationship between ocean chemistry and climate warming, allowing it to be used as a tool for environmental impact forecasting.
+- Findings: The model predicted a correlated rise in Sea Surface Temperature of approximately 1.18°C.
+- Conclusion: This demonstrates that the model has successfully learned the complex relationship between ocean chemistry and climate warming, allowing it to be used as a tool for environmental impact forecasting.

-### Conclusion:
-The transition from a categorical classification approach to a continuous regression model using Random Forest resulted in a significant performance leap.
-By standardizing features and encoding geographical data, we moved from near-random guessing ($23\%$) to a sophisticated predictive tool with a Mean Absolute Error of only $0.68^{\circ}C$.
-The model is now capable of accurately simulating climate change scenarios, such as ocean acidification, with a high degree of mathematical confidence ($R^2 = 0.69$).
+### Phase 7: Hyperparameter Optimization
+*Objective: Fine-tune the model architecture to minimize prediction error.*

+Key Actions:
+- Grid Search Cross-Validation (GridSearchCV): Automatically tested various configurations of the Random Forest (Tree count, Depth, and Leaf size).
+- Logic: Optimization ensures the model is neither too simple (underfitting) nor too complex (overfitting).
+By testing each setting against 5 different subsets of data (5-fold CV), we ensure the results are statistically stable.
+- Outcome: Identified optimal parameters (n_estimators: 200).
+- Performance Gain: Reduced Mean Absolute Error to $0.65^{\circ}C$ and increased the $R^2$ score to $0.72$.